-- Drastically change their traditional business model to comply with regulation and policy; to manage themes as energy efficiency and end-users becoming producers and to compete with new entrants. - Transform into a customer-driven "Information Company", comparable to the telecommunications-industry, to retain end-users through state of the art customer intimacy.
+Drastically change their traditional business model to comply with regulation and policy; to manage themes as energy efficiency and end-users becoming producers and to compete with new

 Just like the global economy, and despite its recurring profile of the business, the Utility-sector has also suffered from the economic downturn.
 This has led enterprises across the sector to freeze discretionary spending on development projects, and to delay major investment plans.
 At the same time, end user energy consumption has decreased over the last years.